-—where customers can donate directly to the purchase of food for the Magic Food Bus by clicking on the Magic Food Bus link and adding a dollar amount to their cart— and this year are honored to enjoy generous support from The Maine Community Foundation's Hancock County Fund, Bar Harbor Banking and Trust, the Tree of Life Food Pantry, Tradewinds, St. Francis by the Sea Episcopal Church, and Flash! in the Pans.
-Thank you one and all.
+Fundraising continues to be an important element in the sustainability of the Magic Food Bus.
+We depend on, and greatly appreciate donations through Healthy Peninsula and Farm Drop—where customers can donate directly to the purchase of food for the Magic Food Bus by clicking on the Magic Food Bus icon and adding a dollar amount to their cart.
+Through the years, we have been honored with generous support from The Maine Community Foundation's Hancock County and Yoakum Funds, the Stanley Family Foundation, United Way of Eastern Maine, the Blue Hill Co-op, Maine Farmland Trust, Bar Harbor Banking and Trust,The First, the Tree of Life Food Pantry, Tradewinds, St. Francis by the Sea Episcopal Church, and Flash! in the Pans.
+Thank you one and all!